-ACT-Aspire refers to an assessment that took the place of ACT-Plan and is designed as a preparatory and readiness assessment for the ACT.
+ACT-Aspire are designed as a preparatory and readiness assessment for the ACT.
 This is usually taken by students in grade 10.

 ARD stands for admission, review, and dismissal.
 The ARD committee convenes for each student who is identified as needing a full and individual evaluation for special education services.
 The eligible student and his or her parents are members of the committee.